Accord-Project/bsdd/README1.md

 ### All Entities Should Have URL

-Following the thinking of the previous section, all significant classes should have `ID`, (which in the case of RDF data is the node URL).
+Following the thinking of the previous section, all significant classes should have an `ID`, (which in the case of RDF data is the node URL).

 However, many bSDD classes don't have such a field: